-51. Burley submitted another proposed constitution to the BIA in February 2004, purportedly to demonstrate that the Tribe was already organized with Ms. Burley as its leader.

-52. Although Burley had acknowledged in federal court in 2002 that the Tribe had a potential citizenship of "nearly 250 people," her proposed constitution recognized only five members.

-53. In a March 26, 2004 letter to Burley, the BIA declined to approve her latest constitution.
+- 51. Burley submitted another proposed constitution to the BIA in February 2004, purportedly to demonstrate that the Tribe was already organized with Ms. Burley as its leader. - 52.
+Although Burley had acknowledged in federal court in 2002 that the Tribe had a potential citizenship of "nearly 250 people," her proposed constitution recognized only five members. - 53.
+In a March 26, 2004 letter to Burley, the BIA declined to approve her latest constitution.
 The BIA explained that efforts to organize a Tribe must reflect the involvement of the whole tribal community:

 Where a tribe that has not previously organized seeks to do so, BIA also has a responsibility to determine that the organizational efforts reflect the involvement of the whole tribal community.
-We have not seen evidence that such general involvement was attempted or has occurred with the purported organization of your tribe. ...
-To our knowledge, the only persons of Indian descent involved in the tribe's organization that the Burley Government was elected, and its governing documents adopted, by just three people and without the participation of the vast majority of the potential members of the Tribe."
+We have not seen evidence that such general involvement was attempted or has occurred with the purported organization of your tribe. . . .
+To our knowledge, the only persons of Indian descent involved in the tribe's organization efforts, were you and your two daughters . . . .
+It is only after the greater tribal community is initially identified that governing documents should be drafted and the Tribe's base roll and membership criteria identified.